 The acknowledgment of the signers was taken by Clark C Bowers Esq. of Washington, Master in Chancery of New Jersey.

 The certificate was filed in the office of the Warren County Clerk on January 11, 1934 in Book 6 of Corporations, page 354.
 It was also filed in the office of the Secretary of State of New Jersey on January 15, 1934

 The first president of the Warren County Bar Association was Clarence Walters, Esq. of Phillipsburg.
-A list of the presidents who followed can be found here.

 One of the incorporators, Sylvester C Smith Jr., went on to become the president of the New Jersey State Bar Association in 1940 and president of the American Bar Association in 1962.
 One other attorney from Warren County has served as president of the New Jersey State Bar Association: Joel A. Kobert of Hackettstown in 1992.